CodeForBuffalo/project-ideas/README.md

 - Browse [all the project ideas](https://github.com/open-austin/project-ideas/issues)
 - Practice a specific skill, like [design](https://github.com/search?utf8=✓&q=org%3Aopen-austin+is%3Aopen+label%3Adesign&type=Issues), [dev](https://github.com/search?utf8=✓&q=org%3Aopen-austin+is%3Aopen+label%3Adev&type=Issues), or [data wrangling](https://github.com/search?o=desc&q=org%3Aopen-austin+is%3Aopen+label%3A%22Data+wrangling%22&s=created&type=Issues&utf8=✓).

-## About the Open Austin Team
+## About the Code for Buffalo Team

-Open Austin uses civic tech to improve quality of life.
+Code for Buffalo uses civic tech to improve quality of life.
 We want to help citizen, government, and nonprofit stakeholders solve problems.

-Open Austin is an [open source](https://en.wikipedia.org/wiki/Open_source) organization.
+Code for Buffalo is an [open source](https://en.wikipedia.org/wiki/Open_source) organization.
 We make our projects freely and openly available.
 GitHub is where we collaborate.
 There are some really handy tools here, including a feature called [*Issues*](https://github.com/open-austin/project-ideas/issues).
 This is where we can break projects into manageable problems for collaborators to solve together.

-We hope you find what you're looking for, but if you need help, you can email us [here](hack@open-austin.org)!
+We hope you find what you're looking for, but if you need help, you can email us [here](leadership@codeforbuffalo.org)!

 Thanks for co-creating with us!